Statement of Principles on ARPA Aid to State Governments

 Conform to Federal Tax Code

-States should conform their tax codes to recent federal changes if they have not already done so.
+States should conform their tax codes to recent federal changes if they have not already done so, but only to the extent conformity benefits taxpayers.
 The CARES Act passed by Congress in March 2020 changed the federal tax code for years surrounding the COVID-19 pandemic to offer relief to both individuals and businesses.
 Provisions like allowing carrybacks and removing the 80% limit for net operating loss (NOL) deductions, extending the business interest expense deductions, and making forgiven paycheck protection program (PPP) loans income-tax-free.

 Priority Based Budgeting